gapth/emailinator/README.md

 - **Flutter** powers the web, Android, and iOS apps.
 - **Cloudflare** hosts the web experience.

+## Flutter App

+For detailed information about running and developing the Flutter application, see the [Flutter README](emailinator_flutter/README.md).

 ## Development

 ### Python tests